dogbin/dogbin/about.md

 ## Privacy

-While the contents of del.dog are not directly crawled by any search robot that obeys "robots.txt", there should be no great expectation of privacy.
+There should be no great expectation of privacy.
 Post things at your own risk.
 Not responsible for any loss of data or removed pastes.
+Posts can possibly be indexed by search engines.

 ## Open Source